 Logitech G935 Headset Review: Artemis Spectrum 2.0

 I say first released because the Logitech G935 looks, acts, and feels just like the G933 in all but a few ways.
-From the design to the size to the headset's high-quality sound, you'd be forgiven for thinking these two headsets were one and the same.
+From the design to the size to the headset's high-quality sound, you'd be forgiven for thinking these two headsets were one in the same.

 What's important to note, though, is that the G935s are primarily differentiated from the G933s by way of their 50mm drivers.
 These larger drivers allow for an improved low-frequency response.
 This means the G935s are bassier out of the box, something that can be both good and bad for a set of headphones depending on your ear.
 Additionally, these headphones employ DTS Headphone: X 2.0 technology, which allows for Hi-Res audio recognition as well as, on paper, greater clarity.